Future-proof your retail marketing strategy with the biggest trends taking over the world of eCommerce.

 Many marketers also report videos are the most effective form of content they produce, in terms of increased conversion, increased organic traffic, and high levels of positive engagement—but that they’re also the trickiest piece of content to get right.
 If this sounds like you, and you’re struggling with execution ideas for your own videos, find inspiration in our video trends.

 It’s no surprise that in 2020 we’re seeing better capabilities, smarter products, and improved customer experience all the time.
-And there are actually a few different pillars of tech that are reaching into the eCommerce world:
+And there are actually a few different pillars of tech that are reaching into the eCommerce world and harnessing data to target shoppers based on their browsing behavior:

 There have been murmurs of all the things that voice tech will be doing for us in the years to come.
 Loup Ventures recently released figures that estimate 28% of US households had a smart speaker by the end of 2018.
 By 2025 the company has forecasted that 75% will, accounting for 100 million households.
 From Google Home to Amazon Echo to Apple HomePod, voice shopping is going to be a big thing—and definitely one to keep your eyes (and ears) on.